SAM: A Mamba-2 State-Space Audio-Language Model: Model Architecture

-Mamba-2~\cite{mamba2} groups channels into heads that share a single SSM and reformulates the SSM in matrix-multiplication form with block decomposition, reporting \(2\times\)–\(8\times\) faster training while matching transformer models' performance.
-In contrast to Mamba’s per-channel diagonal matrix \(A\), Mamba-2 uses a scalar-times identity \(A_t=a_t I\) per head and increases the state size \(N\) to improve language modeling ability.
-For additional details please refer to the original paper~\cite{mamba2}.
-We use Mamba-2 (130M, 780M, and 2.7B) models.
+Mamba-2~\cite{mamba2} groups channels into heads that share a single SSM and reformulates the SSM in matrix-multiplication form with block decomposition, reporting $2\text{-}8\times$ faster training while matching transformer models in performance.
+In contrast to Mamba’s per-channel diagonal matrix \(A\), Mamba-2 uses a scalar-times identity \(A_t=a_t I\) per head and increases the state size \(N\) to improve language modeling capability.
+For additional details, please refer to the original paper~\cite{mamba2}.
+We use Mamba-2 (130M, 780M, and 2.7B) models pretrained on the Pile~\cite{pile} dataset as our LLM backbone.

-\textbf{Audio encoder.} We use EAT~\cite{eat}, a transformer based self-supervised model pretrained with a masked modeling objective as our audio encoder.
-Specifically, we select the EAT-base model (88M parameters), which was finetuned on AudioSet-2M~\cite{audioset}.
-It has not only shown strong performance on audio classification tasks but also proven effective for audio captioning tasks~\cite{slamaac, dcaseaac}.
-Each 10-second audio clip is sampled at 16kHz and converted into a 128-bin Mel-spectrogram.
-Using a CNN patch-embedding layer followed by 12 ViT blocks, EAT produces 512 audio tokens, with a feature dimension of 768.